BartJongejan/Bracmat/README.md

     * help

       The Bracmat documentation is maintained in this file.
 The file is in Bracmat format.
-      You have to run Bracmat and issue `get$help' to use it as for on-line help.
+      You have to run Bracmat and issue 'get$help' to use it as for on-line help.
 Edits have to take place in a text editor.